AmarKherala/termux-sideload/README.md

 ### Sideloading sidestore:

-1. Connect your phone with the iDevice using any cable you got, open termux and run ``usbmuxd &``.
+1. Connect your phone with the iDevice using any cable you got, open termux and run ``usbmuxd``.
 If it the iDevice shows a popup asking for permission click ``trust`` or whatever it says to give it perms.
 Now it should say something like **usbmuxd running.
 Click Ctrl+c to stop**.

 2. Now you can sideload! grab the sidestore ipa by running:
 ```